Nikhil-Kumaran/production-ready-reactjs-boilerplate/README.md

-# react-boilerplate
+# react-lazy-load
-Basic react setup with babel, webpack and basic loaders
+A simple implementation of the react lazy load feature